 Pearl explained: "I am really pleased with the outcome so far.
 Everything we sell is home grown and handmade.
 This is all about promoting small local businesses.
 If we set up a community farm, we will grow even more of our own produce."

 A year on from testing the market, Pearl and ethical brand specialist BOLD have been working together to develop a new look brand for the newly named Girvan Community Market.

 BOLD’s heritage is rooted in the social enterprise movement and they’ve built a specialism through continuing to work with ethical and mission led organisations, large and small, from frontline charities to commercially focused social businesses, community based groups to socially responsible brands.
 The new look brand aims to place the Girvan Community Market firmly on the map.

-The market runs on Fridays from 10am until 3.30pm in the Town House on Girvan's Knockcushan Street, but will be taking a break over the New Year.
+The market has now opened for 2018 and runs every Friday from 10am until 3.30pm in the Town House on Girvan's Knockcushan Street.
 Find out more on the Facebook page.